Private Lewis Butterfield, 88th Company, Machine Gun Corps (Infantry). Service number 86105.

 Lewis was posthumously awarded the British War Medal and Victory Medal for his war service.

-He is named on Stanbury War Memorial and the Haworth Oddfellows roll of honour, in the care of Wyedean Weaving at Haworth.
+He is named on Stanbury Church roll of honour and the Haworth Oddfellows roll of honour, in the care of Wyedean Weaving at Haworth.

 According to documents in Lewis' Army records, his wife Sarah was living at 39, Ivy Terrace at Low Moor in Bradford in 1917, and in 1921, she was living at 14, Lumb Foot, Stanbury.

 WWI Service Medal and Award Rolls, 1914-1920.